Robotics-Club-IIT-BHU/HDS-SummerCamp21/Week1/README.md

 # After you have installed a CAD software (Preferably SolidWorks), here is your 1st task.
+See: Installation readme above

 ## Watch These Videos: